Sharing and permissions in the SharePoint modern experience

 For details about how SharePoint and Teams interact, see How SharePoint and OneDrive interact with Microsoft Teams.

 Communication sites aren't connected to Microsoft 365 groups and use the standard SharePoint permissions groups:

 Normally with communication sites, you'll have one or more owners, a relatively small number of members who create the content for the site, and a large number of visitors who are the people you're sharing information with.

 You can give people permissions to the site by adding individual users, security groups, or Microsoft 365 groups to one of the three SharePoint groups.

 If a communication site is used by members of a team in Teams, you may want to add the Microsoft 365 group associated with the team to the members group of the communication site.
 This will allow members of the team to create content in the communication site.

 The visitors group is a good place to use security groups.
 In many organizations, this is the easiest way to add large numbers of users to a site.

 Hub site permissions

 Hub site owners define the shared experiences for hub navigation and theme.
-Hub site members create content on the hub site as with any other SharePoint site.
-Owners and members of the sites associated with the parent hub create content on their individual sites.
+Hub site members create content on the hub as with any other SharePoint site.
+Owners and members of the sites associated with the hub create content on their individual sites.

 Giving people permissions to a site, group, or team gives them access to all site content.
 If you want to share an individual file or folder, you can do so with sharable links.
 There are three primary link types: